lowRISC/opentitan/CONTRIBUTING.md

   first.
 * If a relevant bug or tracking issue exists, reference it in the pull request and commits.
+* Do not report security vulnerabilities through public GitHub issues or pull requests.
+For instructions on how to report vulnerabilities, please consult SECURITY.md.

 Please see [Contributing to OpenTitan](https://opentitan.org/book/doc/contributing) for more general guidance.